 During 2016, the Audit Committee met six times and as of April 7, 2017 consisted of Ms. Forrester, Messrs.
-Baribault, Burkert and Byerley and Dr. Ohnimus, each of whom is independent under the rules of the SEC and the NYSE.
-Mr. Byerley is the chair of the Audit Committee.
-SEC rules require a public company to disclose whether or not its audit committee has an "audit committee financial expert" as defined by applicable SEC rules and regulations.
-Our Board has determined that each of Messrs.
-Byerley and Burkert is an "audit committee financial expert."
+Baribault, Burkert and Byerley and Dr. Ohnimus, each of whom is independent under the rules of the SEC and

 Compensation Committee